dmulyalin/ccmd/README.md

 Warning: for Windows script runs clear screen (cls) to print new results to terminal.
 By default detailed and summary logs saved into ./LOG/{ctime}/ directory.

-To run one traceroute probe in parallel against multiple destinations in devices.txt:
+To run one traceroute probe in parallel against multiple destinations in targets.txt:
 C:\>python3 ccmd.py -c 1 -T

 ### Run Options